BIVROST/360WebPlayer/README.md

 BIVROST Analytics for VR integration
 ------------------------------------

-The 360WebPlayer has built in support for gathering user analytics, just like the other Bivrost players.
+The 360WebPlayer has a built-in support for gathering user analytics, just like the other BIVROST players.
 For more information about BIVROST Analytics for VR, please contact us at [contact@bivrost360.com][email-sales].

 Analytics works only with videos.